rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 One of the most common practices to start refactoring a long controller is to move the code to a service.

-Services are great.
-If we code them in an atomic way, they will be easy to test and understand.
-But the problem is when we use the services like a _Swiss Army knife_.
+Services are great, and if we code them in an atomic way, they will be easy to test and understand.
+But the problem is when we use the services it's like using a _Swiss Army knife_.

 >-"Hey, I don't know how properly refactor this piece of code"
 >-"Dude, do a new service"